• FREQUENTLY ASKED QUESTIONS

 What is the turn-around time? (top)

 Typically, results are emailed within 72hours.
-Difficult to analyze samples or a large submission may take longer.
+Difficult to analyze samples or a large submissions may take longer.

 How do I submit a sample? (top)